moustafa-hasan/moustafa-elgezery/README.md

 - 👋 Hi, I’m @moustafa-hasan
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in data scientist
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning ML advanced techniques!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me .....